Gil Parris

-Gil Parris is an American Grammy-nominated rock, blues, jazz and pop guitarist.
+Gil Parris (born 1968) is an American Grammy-nominated rock, blues, jazz and pop guitarist.
 He graduated from Ardsley High School in 1986.
 After briefly attending the Berklee School of Music, Parris left to tour Europe as part of a musical troupe performing Jesus Christ Superstar before becoming a recording artist.
 Parris has released six solo albums and played collaboratively with over 20 other groups/artists.
 Parris is known for his blending of blues, jazz, rock and smooth jazz in his work.
 He has recorded and toured both as a solo artist and as a sideman with major artists including Dr. John, Blood, Sweat & Tears, Diane Schuur, David Mann, and Bobby Caldwell.